tribixbite/awesome/README.md

 *   [project-serum/oyster-swap](https://github.com/project-serum/oyster-swap) -
 *   [metaplex-foundation/js](https://github.com/metaplex-foundation/js) - A JavaScript SDK for interacting with Metaplex's programs
 *   [StrataFoundation/strata](https://github.com/StrataFoundation/strata) - Strata Protocol is an open-source protocol to launch tokens around a person, project, idea, or collective on Solana.
-*   [solana-nft-programs/staking-ui](https://github.com/solana-nft-programs/staking-ui) - The UI for staking NFTs on Solana.
-Cardinal staking UI can be treated as an admin interface for stake pools hosted by cardinal-staking as well as a barebones end-user staking UI
+*   [solana-nft-programs/staking-ui](https://github.com/solana-nft-programs/staking-ui) - The UI for staking NFTs on Solana.Staking UI can be treated as an admin interface for stake pools as well as a barebones end-user staking UI
 *   [game-ci/unity-builder](https://github.com/game-ci/unity-builder) - Build Unity projects for different platforms
 *   [JamesIves/github-pages-deploy-action](https://github.com/JamesIves/github-pages-deploy-action) - 🚀 Automatically deploy your project to GitHub Pages using GitHub Actions.
 This action can be configured to push your production-ready code into any branch you'd like.
 *   [upscayl/upscayl](https://github.com/upscayl/upscayl) - 🆙 Upscayl - Free and Open Source AI Image Upscaler for Linux, MacOS and Windows built with Linux-First philosophy.